xrp-project/XRP/README.md

 Here is a list of the key results in the paper:
 * Table 3: Average latency of random lookup in BPF-KV
-* Figure 5(a): 99.9-percentile latency of BPF-KV with index depth 6
+* Figure 5(a): 99-th percentile latency of BPF-KV with index depth 6
+* Figure 5(b): 99.9-th percentile latency of BPF-KV with index depth 6
+* Figure 5(c): Percentage of BPF-KV requests with latency ≥ 1 ms
-* Figure 5(b): Single-thread throughput of BPF-KV for varying I/O index depth
+* Figure 6(a): Single-threaded throughput of BPF-KV for varying I/O index depth
-* Figure 5(c): Multi-thread throughput of BPF-KV with index depth 3
+* Figure 6(b): Multi-threaded throughput of BPF-KV with index depth 3
-* Figure 5(d): Multi-thread throughput of BPF-KV with index depth 6
+* Figure 6(c): Multi-threaded throughput of BPF-KV with index depth 6
-* Figure 6(a): Throughput of BPF-KV using a open-loop load generator
+* Figure 7(a): Throughput of BPF-KV using a open-loop load generator
-* Figure 6(b): Latency-throughput graph of BPF-KV
+* Figure 7(b): Latency-throughput graph of BPF-KV
-* Figure 7: Average latency of range query in BPF-KV
+* Figure 8(a): Average latency of range query in BPF-KV
+* Figure 8(b): Throughput of range query in BPF-KV
-* Figure 8(a): Throughput of WiredTiger for varying client threads
+* Figure 9(a): Throughput of WiredTiger for varying client threads
-* Figure 8(b): Throughput of WiredTiger for varying cache size
+* Figure 9(b): Throughput of WiredTiger for varying cache size
-* Figure 9(a): Throughput speedup of WiredTiger for varying skewness
+* Figure 10(a): Throughput speedup of WiredTiger for varying skewness
-* Figure 9(b): 99-th percentile latency of WiredTiger
+* Figure 10(b): 99-th percentile latency of WiredTiger

 The motivation graphs and numbers in the introduction section and the motivation section are out of the scope of this repository.
 They are already published in the HotOS '21 paper [BPF for storage: an exokernel-inspired approach](https://dl.acm.org/doi/10.1145/3458336.3465290).
 The source code for the HotOS '21 paper is also available: https://github.com/yuhong-zhong/bpf-storage-hotos.

-Table 3, Figure 5, and Figure 6 in the draft are measured under an old version of the XRP kernel that does not have metadata digest.
-Therefore, the measurements may be different from the ones presented in the draft.
-We will revise the paper based on the new results.

 ## Instructions to Reproduce Key Results

 For every experiment, there is a corresponding folder in the `evaluation` directory.
 You can run the full-length experiment by `./run_full_exp.sh` or only run a partial experiment by `./run_single_exp.sh`.
 To choose a disk other than `/dev/nvme0n1`, run `./run_full_exp.sh [disk name]` instead (not required on the test machine for reviewers).
 After running the experiment, all the raw results will be stored in the `result` folder within each experiment directory.
 Figures and tables can be generated using the `plot_*.py` and `get_*.py` Python scripts in each experiment folder.

 Since some full-length experiments can take a few hours to finish, we recommend running partial experiments by `./run_single.exp.sh` first.
 For example, if you want to reproduce a specific data point in a figure or a table, you can find the corresponding experiment folder and run `./run_single_exp.sh` in it without any argument.
 This will print the list of required parameters for this partial experiment.
-Then, you can run this script again with the arguments which describe the setting of that data point.
+Then, you can run this script again with the arguments that describe the setting of that data point.
 After the experiment is done, you can check out the raw result in the `result` folder.
 Note that even `./run_single_exp.sh` can take more than 20 minutes to finish.

-For full-length experiments, each BPF-KV experiment usually terminates within one hour, while each WiredTiger experiment may need at least a few hours to finish.
+For the full-length experiments, each BPF-KV experiment usually terminates within one hour, while each WiredTiger experiment may need at least a few hours to finish.

 Loading data into a new WiredTiger database is very time consuming.
 Therefore, we provide a pre-loaded WiredTiger database at `/tigerhome` on the test server.
 The scripts for WiredTiger experiments will copy the pre-loaded database automatically instead of creating a new one from scratch if it presents.
 We encourage others to also create a pre-loaded database for WiredTiger in advance.
 You can make a copy of the database left behind by YCSB C workload since it is read-only.